mostafa-khairy/ITI-Graduation-project/README.md

 # in this project

 ## 1 - Database :
-* contain Stored procedures that insert, update, and delete in any table in the database.
+* Contain Stored procedures that insert, update, and delete in any table in the database.

-* contain a Stored procedure that Generate an exam for any Course by choosing a number of MCQ questions and a number of T/F Questions and choosing this number randomly from the question table.
+* Contain a Stored procedure that Generate exams for Courses by choosing a number of MCQs and T/F Questions and select this Questions randomly from the question table.

-* contain a Stored procedure that insert the student answers for each question in the database.
+* Contain a Stored procedure that insert the student answers for each question in the database.

-* contain a stored procedure that correct each exam based on the model answer.
+* Contain a stored procedure that correct each exam based on the model answer.

 ## 2- Reports :
 * Report that returns the students information according to Department No parameter.